-Process has been redefined from a standard procedure to a fluid adjustment of the way things should work in order to create the most value for the end user, internally and externally.
+Process definitions have changed from a standard procedure to a fluid adjustment of the way things should work to create the most value for the end-user, internally and externally.

-Managing intangible capital is much different than managing tangible assets.
+Managing intangible capital is different from managing tangible assets.
 Tangible assets are those things management likes to count or put in a box on an organizational chart.
 Intangible things aren’t conducive to being counted or boxed in.
-Intangible capital works best when it is allowed the freedom to create value.
+Intangible capital works best when given the freedom to create value.